ncbi/ngs-tools/tools/tax/README.md

 * ### Read build_db_and_run.sh: it is richly annotated with comments about each step performed.
 * ### If you need NGS library support, or want all the tools you can run ./build.sh from any folder.

-### For Reproducing results found in `STAT: A fast, scalable, MinHash-based k-mer tool to assess Sequence Read Archive next generation sequence submission`
+### For Reproducing results found in `STAT: A fast, scalable, MinHash-based k-mer tool to assess Sequence Read Archive next generation sequence submissions.`
 * ### Run build.sh
 * ### Genereate results for each of the files (`accuracy_1.fasta, accuracy_2.fasta`)
     * #### NOTE: This test will require approximately 120GB available memory